toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Making little machines out of logic puzzles can command my complete attention.
 My drive to make those machines function smoothly borders on compulsive.

-Because I derive so much enjoyment from writing software, I've spent a huge number of hours doing so, and, despite myself, become kind of good at it.
+Because I get so much enjoyment from writing software, I've spent a huge number of hours doing so, and, despite myself, become kind of good at it.

 I'm not among the world's programming elite, nor will I ever be.
 In order to develop that kind of talent, you have to start when you're a teenager.
 I began programming in earnest shortly before I turned 30, and suffer from the natural handicap of a mind most comfortable with stories and feelings.